 April 2011: Outstanding Young Alumni Award

-Clemson University selects Prof. Hillhouse for their Oustanding Young Alumni Award for his contributions to research in energy conversion.
+Clemson University selects Prof. Hillhouse for their Outstanding Young Alumni Award for his contributions to research in energy conversion.
 Hillhouse will be presented with the award at the banquet on April 28 in Clemson, SC.
 Hillhouse graduated with a B.S. in Chemical Engineering from Clemson in 1995.

 January 2011: Hillhouse Lab Moves to Seattle